redis/redis-doc/docs/getting-started/installation/install-redis-on-linux.md

 You can install the latest stable version of Redis from the `redislabs/redis` package repository.
 Add the repository to your `apt` index, update the index, and then install:

 {{< highlight bash  >}}
-sudo add-apt-repository ppa:redislabs/redis
 sudo apt-get update
 sudo apt-get install redis
 {{< / highlight  >}}

 ## Install from Snapcraft

-The [Snapcraft store](https://snapcraft.io/store) provides [Redis installation packages](https://snapcraft.io/redis) for a dozen Linux distributions.
+The [Snapcraft store](https://snapcraft.io/store) provides [Redis installation packages](https://snapcraft.io/redis) for dozens of Linux distributions.
 For example, here's how to install Redis on CentOS using Snapcraft:

 {{< highlight bash  >}}
 sudo yum install epel-release